gbroder24/arthub_v1.0/README.md

 ## Testing

-Test scenarios for the Failte Bistro application were created by the Junior Full Stack Software Developer (Gary Broderick).
+Test scenarios for the Arthub application were created by the Junior Full Stack Software Developer (Gary Broderick).
 User testing (by family and friends) was also executed.
 Automated testing was used during the final development phase of the project.
 For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment